 - 2 1/4 cups flour

 - 2 cups chocolate chips

-Preheat oven to 325.
-In a large mixing bowl or the bowl of a stand mixer, combine butter and sugars and mix until combined.
-Add egg and egg yolk and vanilla, and mix until combined.
-Add flour, baking soda, and salt, and mix until just combined (be careful not to over mix).
-Gently fold chocolate chips into the dough.
-Divide dough into eighteen large balls.
-Pull each ball into two pieces using your hands.
-Place one half, rough side down, on a lightly greased baking sheet, then place the other half, rough side up, on top of the first half.
-Bake 12-15 minutes, or until very lightly browned around the edges.
-The middles of the cookies should still be soft.
-Let cool on baking sheet for 5-10 minutes, then remove to cooling rack.
-Enjoy!
+- Preheat the oven to 350.
+In a large bowl or the bowl of a stand mixer, mix together the butter, brown sugar, and sugar.
+Add the egg, egg yolk, and vanilla, and mix until combined.
+Add the flour, baking soda, and salt, and mix to form a soft dough.
+Gently fold in the chocolate chips.
+Roll the cookie dough into golf ball sized balls.
+Using your fingers, pinch each ball of dough into two halves.
+Place one half, rough side down, on the prepared baking sheet, then place the other half, rough side up, on top, to form a double stack.
+Bake 10-12 minutes, or until the bottoms are light golden brown.